-Internet / Electronic Messaging Requirements
+Internet/On-Line Service / Electronic Messaging Requirements

-Eligibility - Internet / electronic messaging service may be provided to employees who can demonstrate a work-related reason to have access.
+Eligibility - Internet/en-line / electronic messaging service may be provided to employees who can demonstrate a work-related reason to have access.
 Electronic messages (emessages) include but are not limited to e-mails, text messages, blogs, instant messages and posting to social networking or other sites.
-Approval must be given by the employee's Department Head or supervisor, subject to further approval of the Town Supervisor.
+Approval must be given by the employee's Department Head or Department supervisor, subject to further approval of the Town Supervisor.